-Consider the system of equations arising from the Poisson's equation on unstructured meshes or the second-order elliptic equation with anisotropic coefficients
+Consider the system of equations arising from Poisson's equation on unstructured grids or the second-order elliptic equation with anisotropic coefficients

-$$Au = f$$ , where $A \in \mathbb{R}^{N \times N}$ is SPD and $u, f \in \mathbb{R}^N$.
+Au = f, where $A \in \mathbb{R}^{N \times N}$ is SPD and $u, f \in \mathbb{R}^N$ .

-Problems with anisotropic coefficients on regular meshes, or problems with isotropic coefficients but on anisotropic meshes, will cause troubles for geometric multigrid methods.
-While geometric multigrid (GMG) essentially relies on the availability of robust smoothers, algebraic multigrid (AMG) takes a different approach [35, 36, 102] by focusing on constructing suitable coarse space.
-AMG is a means to generalize GMG and to improve its robustness.
-There are several situations where AMG can be used but GMG is not; for example, problems on complex domain or irregular triangulation, problems with discontinues coefficients, and purely algebraic problems.
+Problems with anisotropic coefficients on regular grids, or problems with isotropic coefficients but on anisotropic grids, can cause difficulties for geometric multigrid methods.
+While geometric multigrid (GMG) fundamentally relies on the availability of robust smoothers, algebraic multigrid (AMG) takes a different approach by focusing on constructing a suitable coarse space [55, 56, 165].
+AMG is a means to generalize GMG and enhance its robustness.
+There are several situations where AMG can be applied but GMG cannot, for instance, problems on complex domains or irregular triangulations, problems with discontinuous coefficients, and purely algebraic problems.